Sign-up for our newsletter for exclusive charter information, offers, sailing tips and much more!

 It is important during the check-in procedure to make sure your yacht has all the required inventory of equipment that you will need on the charter/flotilla and that it is all in good working order.
 Below are numerous items that often get overlooked but are essential on your charter so please make sure of them during your check-in procedure.

 Use the first day as a shakedown of the yacht and equipment.
-Yacht turnover days can be very busy and previous charterers may not have informed operators of missing items or problems.
+Yacht turnover days can be very busy and previous charterers may not have informed the base of missing items or problems.
 Maintenance and missing items can be corrected easily at islands nearby, but after that it becomes more difficult to access service, missing items and parts.

 In your arrival information you will have been sent details of local provisioning advise specific to your charter.
 For planning in advance, here's a quick handing shopping list to print out and take to your sailing destination.